Alitalia Baggage Fees 2023: What To Expect

 What are Alitalia’s weight and size allowances for checked bags?

 All checked bags on Alitalia must measure no greater than 62 linear inches, including any accessories (such as wheels and handles).
 Weight allowances can vary slightly by fare, but the maximum weight for most fares is 50 pounds per bag.
 Business fares are permitted checked bags of up to 70 pounds at no additional charge.

-Overweight and oversized bag fees can vary depending on your route/destination, but can be quite costly with Alitalia.
+Overweight and oversized bag fees can vary depending on your route/destination but can be quite costly with Alitalia.
 This is why it’s always a good idea to measure and weigh your bags before you leave for the airport so you can make sure to avoid these fees.

 What is considered a personal carry-on item?

-Alitalia doesn’t specify what is considered a personal carry-on in terms of size or weight, but with most airlines, a personal item is generally considered to be a purse, laptop bag, briefcase, or other small item that can be easily stowed underneath the seat in front of you during your flight.
-If you need help finding a carry-on, check out the best carry-on luggage page.
+Alitalia doesn’t specify what is considered a personal carry-on in terms of size or weight, but with most airlines, a personal item is generally considered to be a purse, laptop bag, briefcase, or other small items that can be easily stowed underneath the seat in front of you during your flight.
+If you need help finding a carry-on, check out the carry-on luggage page.
 Your personal item should certainly not be any larger than your standard carry-on bag.
 Otherwise, you may be asked to check it and pay applicable fees.